Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

 Week 5: An introduction to Actor-Network Theory ontologies and methods

-This lecture will cover basic of Actor-Network Theory, including its ontological symmetry between objects and subjects.
+This lecture will cover both the theoretical and methodological roots of Actor-Network Theory, including its ontological symmetry between objects and subjects.
+We will discuss issues around materiality and how things including technologies contribute to how and what we know.
 The final part of the lecture will focus on how the issue of controversy is dealt with by ANT.

 Week 7: Post-ANT and the question of ethics

-Building on the previous lecture┐s discussion of ontologies and methods, this week will address questions around the status of "practices" in STS, and how and whether ANT could engage with the ethical.
+Building on the previous lectures discussion of ontologies and methods, this week will address questions around the status of "practices" in STS, and how and whether ANT could or should engage with questions of ethics.
+We will bring in a number of thinkers who attempt to deal with ethics and practices and consider how we would expand ANT to engage with ethical questions.

 Week 8: Historiography and STS